chinchuharris/fall2020/week06.md

 # Week 6 -- Ensemble methods (6 Oct 2020)

-## Assignment to be completed before class on 29 Sep 2020
+## Assignment to be completed before class on 6 Oct 2020

 TBD